 Therapies are very costly.
 That’s why you get insured right from the beginning.
-Whenever therapy comes into the picture, a question arises; that how much will it cost?.
+Whenever therapy comes into the picture, a question arises; how much will it cost?.
 Will I be able to pay for it, and can I get all the relevant mental health services via online therapy?

 BetterHelp is a subscription service that provides people with access to online therapy.
 It allows you to talk to a psychologist, a marriage and family therapist, a clinical social worker, or a licensed professional counselor.

 BetterHelp therapists have experience treating a wide range of issues, including depression, anxiety, stress, and relationships, among others.
 But there is a common question: “Is BetterHelp covered by insurance?”
-If you want to seek a straight answer, then BetterHelp is not covered by the insurance companies.
+If you want to seek a straight answer, then BetterHelp insurance is not covered by the insurance companies.

-This guide will help you learn more about BetterHelp, and how you can access therapy and other mental health services with or without insurance.
+This guide will help you learn more about BetterHelp, and how you can access therapy and other mental health services with or without BetterHelp insurance.

 About BetterHelp Costs

 BetterHelp offers a subscription model where the fee for a subscription ranges between $60 to $80 every week, and it is usually billed monthly.
 They will charge you between $240 and $320 per month, payable via PayPal or a credit card.
+They also has a good refund policy.

 This subscription allows users to: